RobertGauld/docker-mirror-northflank-postgres-backups/README.md

 3. Optionally also set the following environment variables:
   * LOG_LEVEL - how much logging, default 2 (Info)
   * THREADS - how many threads to use for downloading and gathering data, default 4
+  * EXCLUDE_APPS - a comma seperated list of app names to exclude

 ## Destination
 The folder used as the destination will end up being populated similarly to: